healthdatasafe/bridge-hds/doc/onboarding-flow-detail.md

 ### Onboarding Detailed Flow

-Case user does not extis
+Case user does not exist

 ```mermaid
 sequenceDiagram